cassiebeckley/sembler/README.md

 ## Building

 Sembler is written in Rust.
 Since there currently are no prebuilt binaries, you'll have to build it yourself.
-Make sure Rust is installed (go to https://www.rust-lang.org/ or use your preferred package manager if it is not), clone this project, and run `cargo build --release` (use `cargo build` to build a debug if you want to contribute).
+Make sure Rust is installed (if it isn't, get it from https://www.rust-lang.org/ or use your preferred package manager), clone this project, and run `cargo build --release` (use `cargo build` to build a debug if you want to contribute).
 You'll be able to find the `sembler` executable in the `target/release` directory.

 ## Unimplemented features

-This is a wishlist of features that I'd like or am planning to add.
+This is a wishlist of features that I want to add.
 If you would like to implement any of these, please create an issue for the feature and mention that you're implementing it yourself.

 - [ ] Useful error handling and messages.
 Currently, there are a lot of panics in the code, and error messages often don't specify what line of the input caused them.
 - [ ] Fancier expressions.
 Instruction arguments are either literals or labels at the moment.
 It would be nice to allow arithmetic that is evaluated to a constant at assembly time.
 For example, 'IMM 3 * 60 * 60' or 'IMM some_record + 5'.